phuaky/manq/README.md

 - Join a queue and return only when it's your turn!
 - Check out the status of the queue (remaining number of people in front and estimated waiting time) online without having to return to the place.
 - See in advance whether the place you're heading to has a queue, how many people are waiting in line and the estimated waiting time.
-- ~~Be Kiasu~~ :sweat: Exercise effective time management and reserve in advance if necessary :)
+- ~~Be Kiasu~~ :sweat: Exercise effective time management and reserve in advance if necessary :anguished:.

 ### Additional